microsoft/pai/README.md

 * Put code and data in.
 OpenPAI creates a clean environment, you need to use command field to copy data and code in and start training.
 You can join multiple commands with `&&`.
 If extra system or Python components are needed, they can be installed in the command by `apt install` or `python -m pip install`.

-    There are some suggestions to exchange data with running environment, but you should check with OpenPAI administrator, which kind of storage is supported, and recommended approach to access it.
-Refer to [here](TODO provide storage solution) for sample solutions.
+    There are some suggestions to exchange data with running environment, but you should check with OpenPAI administrator, which kind of storage is supported, and recommended approach to access it in your OpenPAI clulster.
+Refer to [here](TODO provide storage solution) for examples of solution.

 * Copy model out.
 It's similar with above topic, if code and data can copy in, model can also be copied out.

 * Running distributed training job.
 OpenPAI can allocate multiple environments to same job to support distributed training.

-If you want to learn more, refer to [here](docs/job_tutorial.md#write-a-job-json-configuration-file-) for more information on job definition.
+If you want to learn more about job definition, refer to [here](docs/job_tutorial.md#write-a-job-json-configuration-file-).

 ### OpenPAI client

-Rather than web portal, and RESTful API, OpenPAI have a friendly client tool for user.
+Rather than web portal, and [RESTful API](docs/rest-server/API.md), OpenPAI have a friendly client tool for user.
 It's an extension of [Visual Studio Code](https://code.visualstudio.com/), called `OpenPAI VS Code Client`.
 Once you installed Visual Studio Code, you can search and install it in extensions tab.

 `OpenPAI VS Code Client` can submit job, simulate job running locally, manage multiple OpenPAI environments, and so on.
-Refer to [here](https://marketplace.visualstudio.com/items?itemName=OpenPAIVSCodeClient.pai-vscode) for more information.
+Refer to [here](contrib/pai_vscode/VSCodeExt.md) for more information.

 ### Troubleshooting job failure